funsecurity/apk_binder_script/README.md

 Limitations
 -----------
 en:
-apk_binder_script has certain limitations and works stable with services "bindeados".
+apk_binder_script has certain limitations and works with "bindeados" services.
 Currently no resources or activities to the manifest are copied, and in some cases creates problems recompiling with apktool.
 Viability and use cases for proper implementation etudia.
 When recompiling with apktool certain apks', you may not do it properly generating resource compilation errors,